-Etheridge, a Democrat, was the representative for North Carolina’s 2nd congressional district from 1997 to 2010.
+Etheridge was the representative for North Carolina’s 2nd congressional district and was a Democrat.
+He served from 1997 to 2010.

-Each dot in the chart below was a member of the House of Representatives in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Etheridge is shown as a purple triangle. (analysis methodology)
+Etheridge is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Etheridge sponsored bills primarily in these issue areas:

 From Jan 1997 to Dec 2010, Etheridge missed 103 of 9,363 roll call votes, which is 1.1%.
 This is better than the median of 3.1% among the lifetime records of representatives serving in Dec 2010.
-ProPublica has tracked 33 explanations for these missed votes.
 The chart below reports missed votes over time.